pengwei07/PhysGTO/readme.md

 # PhysGTO
+**PhysGTO: An Efficient Graph-Transformer Operator for Learning Physical Dynamics with Manifolds Embedding**

+In this work, we propose a novel neural operator model for performing end-to-end simulations in computational mechanics.
+Accurate and efficient physical simulations are essential in science and engineering, yet traditional numerical solvers face challenges in computational cost when handling simulations across scenarios involving complex geometries, varying boundary/initial conditions, and diverse physical parameters.
+In recent years, while deep learning offers promising alternatives, existing methods often struggle with flexibility and generalization, particularly on unstructured meshes, which significantly limits their practical applicability.
+To address these challenges, we propose PhysGTO, a Graph-Transformer Operator for learning physical dynamics through explicit manifold embeddings, which can achieve state-of-the-art prediction accuracy while significantly reducing the computational cost compared to advanced deep learning models.

 <p align="center">
   <img src="figs/blood_v_gif.gif" alt="Image 1" width="20%" style="display:inline-block; margin-right:10px;">
   <img src="figs/cylinder_v_gif.gif" alt="Image 2" width="55%" style="display:inline-block;">
 </p>

-PhysGTO: An Efficient Graph-Transformer Operator for Learning Physical Dynamics with Manifolds Embedding

-Traditional numerical solvers for physical simulations face significant computational burdens across complex, dynamic scenarios.
-To overcome these challenges, we propose PhysGTO, an efficient Graph-Transformer Operator characterized by:

-- Unified Graph Embedding: **Aligns heterogeneous conditions and samples topology-aware graphs for structure-preserving discretization.**

-- Flux-Oriented Message **Passing: Captures fine-grained local dynamics with lightweight computation.**

-- Projection-Inspired **Attention: Models global dependencies efficiently with linear complexity.**

-- Manifold Embedding: **Enhances geometric adaptability and cross-scenario generalization.**

-- State-of-the-Art Performance: **Achieves leading accuracy and major computational savings across eleven diverse unstructured mesh benchmarks.**
+**Visualization results.
+Left: Visualization of Blood Flow.
+Right: Visualization of Cylinder Flow.** The first row shows the ground-truth velocity magnitude ($\sqrt{u^2+v^2}$ for 2D, or $\sqrt{u^2+v^2+w^2}$ for 3D), while the second and third rows present the prediction errors (**abs error**) of the state-of-the-art baseline and the proposed PhysGTO, respectively.
+Here, **abs error** refers to $|\hat{u}(x) - u(x)|$, where $\hat{u}(x)$ and $u(x)$ denote the predicted and ground-truth values, respectively.

 ## A comprehensive benchmark spanning eleven datasets